 You would normally pay international tuition fees.
 For full details, please go to Fees and Finance for international students.
 We also have a number of scholarships and bursaries available for international students to help with study fees.

 Living costs in the UK are sometimes also called maintenance costs.
 These include accommodation, food, clothes, books, socialising and travel in the UK.
-The International Student Calculator can be a useful tool when budgeting and planning your study costs in the UK.
-It is supported by the UK Council of International Students.
+The British Council's International Student Calculator can be a useful tool when budgeting and planning your study costs in the UK.

 Meet us in your country